-DESCRIPTION: This test is an alternative to the test in paragraph 4-15.
+This test is an alternative to Performance Test 11.
 This test should be performed only if it is necessary to check phase noise at frequencies other than 10 MHz.

 An LO and a double-balanced mixer are used to translate the noise spectrum to a lower frequency so that it can be viewed on a high resolution spectrum analyzer.